vlavrynovych/auto-envparse/API.md

 ### parse()

-Alias for the default `autoEnv` function.
+Alias for the default `parseEnv` function.
 Useful if you prefer the `parse` naming.

 ```typescript
 import { parse } from 'auto-envparse';